In this section

-Interpreter support is now available through TIS for NDIS planning and service delivery (fact sheet and easy English resource - both in English).
+Interpreter support is available through TIS for NDIS planning and service delivery (fact sheet for providers, fact sheet for participants).

 Supports for people <65 years to increase access to employment and community participation

-Non resident children and adults (7 - 64 years), including asylum seekers and people on temporary protection visas (TPV) cannot access NDIS.
+Aside from (adult) protected SCV holders, non-resident children and adults (7-64 years), including asylum seekers and people (refugees) on temporary protection visas (TPV) cannot access NDIS.

 Supports for children 0-6 years to reduce or prevent future disability